nauam/Courses/docs/manual/job-options.md

 # Job Options

-QW Control Jobs can be configured to prompt a user for input by defining one or more named _options_.
+Rundeck Jobs can be configured to prompt a user for input by defining one or more named _options_.
 An _option_ models a named parameter that can be required or optional and include a range of choices that will be presented to the user when the Job is run.